Faculty of Education news

 Concussions are a top-of-mind issue in hockey To build a better helmet is a complex issue, says McGill expert By Neale McDevitt Published April 13, 2015, McGill Reporter

-Award winners, donors, staff and Education faculty members gathered Tuesday, March 31st to honour more than 25 students selected for Scholarships, Fellowships and Awards during the 2014-15 academic year.
+Award winners, donors, staff and Education faculty members gathered Tuesday, March 31st to honour students selected for Scholarships, Fellowships and Awards during the 2014-15 academic year.
 The event marked an opportunity for students to meet face-to-face with the donors who have contributed to their academic pursuits.
 All in attendance were reminded of the great impact that these generous awards can have on the life, career and development of the fortunate recipients.

 Dr. Shaheen Shariff, associate professor with the Dept. of Integrated Studies in Education (DISE), and Director of McGill’s Define the Line research program, spoke to the Montreal's Gazette about misogyny in the public domain.